Hajdukson/currency-app/readme.md

 export { validateValue };
 ```

-2. That peice is resposible for a getting API and loadding them to a table
+2. That peice is resposible for getting data from API and loadding them to a table

 ```javascript
 const api_url_tableC = "https://api.nbp.pl/api/exchangerates/tables/c";